6-11-b/PropertyManagement/README.md

 Requirements

-    • Have instructor approval
+    • Have instructor approval (Needed to Proceed)

     • Be full stack

-        o Front end
+        o Front end (Using Handlebars)

-        o Back end
+        o Back end (Using Node.js Express)

-        o Database
+        o Database (Using MongoDB)

-    • Support CRUD operations on at least 2 resources
+    • Support CRUD operations on at least 2 resources (Two User Databases)

-    • Have at least 1 many-to-many relationship
+    • Have at least 1 many-to-many relationship (Between the Two User Databases)

-    • Use a front end framework
+    • Use a front end framework (Handlebars)

-    • Be styled
+    • Be styled (Using Bootstrap/Material Design)

-    • Be responsive (if a web app)
+    • Be responsive (if a web app) (Using Bootstrap)

-    • Exist in a Git repository
+    • Exist in a Git repository (Repository Created)

-    • Include user registration and login
+    • Include user registration and login (Two User Types)

 Functionality: